What Spark Plug to Use for Lawn Mower?

 Check if your plug is sparking.
 If your plug is flashing with a small light, it is sparking.
 And if there is no fire at all, then your plug is not sparking.
 You can also check it by using a screwdriver on the ignition coil.

 Checking spark fire in clear view.
 Let’s watch a video-How it looks like?

-It depends on your usage to decide how often you should change your spark plug.
+It depends on your usage to decide how often you should replace spark plug.
 Most of the people change their spark plug once a year, and it is recommendable to do so.

 You can also keep your plug for two straight years if the rate of your usage is not so high.
 As long as it functions well, you can keep it.

 How to Clean a Spark Plugs – Right Way!

 After long use, you will find dark soot over the plug made from carbon.
 It is better off to clean that up.

 The recommended way of cleaning a spark plug is wire brush to rub over it and to use plug cleaner spray, which is specifically made for cleaning of the ignition area.

 However, keep in mind that you should never use shot blaster or abrasives to clean spark plug, ever!

 Lawn Mower Spark Plug lifespan – How Long it Goes?